AMWA-TV/bcp-007-01/docs/Overview.md

 ]
 ```

-> Consider separating `source_address` and `source_port`.
-Inquiry into NDI support about url / address / port usage in the SDK.

 NDI Senders MUST specify `machine_name` and `source_name` in the Sender `transport_params`.
 Senders MAY also specify `source_url` and `source_address`.

 #### machine_name
-The name of the sender node in the NDI domain.
-A node MUST report the machine name being utilized by the NDI SDK.
-A controller SHOULD NOT specify a new `machine_name` but SHOULD use `auto` or the current `machine_name`.
+The device name of the Native NDI Sender as utilized by the NDI SDK.
+The Sender MUST specify the `machine_name`.
+If a controller updates this parameter, it MUST specify the existing value or `auto`, as it MUST NOT specify a new `machine_name`.

 #### source_name
-The name of the NDI stream created by the Native NDI Sender in the NDI domain.
-A node MUST report the sender name being utilized bythe NDI SDK.
-This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name (source_name)`.
+The name of the Native NDI Sender stream in the NDI domain that is to be connected.
+This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name (source_name)`.
+The Sender MUST specify the `source_name` if the Sender is activated.
+A controller MAY modify this parameter.

 > Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the Native NDI Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
-A controller SHOULD specify `auto` or the current value when setting this property.
+A controller SHOULD specify `auto`, in which case the Sender MAY determine the value of `source_url`.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
 If specified, it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null`.